 For user researchers, this means gathering informed consent for any and all data processing, only collecting and storing the information you need, ensuring that all data is being processed securely, and giving users control over their data.

-If this all sounds like a whole lot to process, that’s because it is!
-We’ve made our piece of the process easier and more secure, here’s what we’ve done to get right with GDPR.
-If you’d like to hand off a little bit of the GDPR headache, here’s three free participants for your first project with us!
-Or, if you’d like to chat with a real, live human about privacy and data security at User Interviews, book a time to chat with us below. 👇
+If this all sounds like a whole lot to take in, that’s because it is!
+We’ve made our piece of the process easier and more secure—here’s what we’ve done to get right with GDPR, CCPA, CPRA, and more.
+If you’d like to hand off a little bit of the data privacy headache, sign up for a free account to start recruiting and managing participants with User Interviews.
+Research with confidence knowing that we follow industry best practices and have robust controls and processes in place to secure your data.